 2021 Puget Sound Shrimp Season

-We still await the final word on when the opener will be.
+May 19th is the day!
 We should all plan on a one day opener in Tacoma Marine Area 11, Seattle/Bremerton Marine Area 10, Edmonds/Admiralty Inlet Marine Area 9, and Everett/Saratoga Passage Marine Areas 8-1 and 8-2.
 In year’s past, some of these areas have been gifted with a second opener once catches have been counted.
 Hood Canal’s Marine Area 12, San Juan Islands Marine Area 7, and Eastern Strait of Juan De Fuca Marine Area 6 should see more opening days offered up front.

-Washington State Department of Fish and Wildlife will post an announcement online once shrimp season is set, and we should see it sometime this month.
-Most likely, the opener will occur in early to mid-May.
-You can always rely on the WDFW Recreational Shrimp Fishing Regulations Page for the season in each area once it has been announced.
+Washington State Department of Fish and Wildlife will keep their site updated to openers as they establish catch data and determine how many extra days we can shrimp.
+You can always rely on the WDFW Recreational Shrimp Fishing Regulations Page for the season in each area.

 How To Prepare for the Puget Sound 2021 Spot Shrimp Season